Bad Dreams (film): Production

 Bad Dreams was shot on location in Los Angeles, California over a period of eight weeks, with production beginning on October 26, 1987, and concluding in mid-December.
 Shooting locations included the California Medical Center and California Medical Building in Los Angeles; Lakeview Hospital in Lake View Terrace; and the Brentwood Veterans Hospital.
 The budget for the production was $4.5 million.

-According to "Bad Dreams" writer/director Andrew Fleming on the DVD commentary, the choice of the end title song was the greatest drama in the whole making of this film.

-Fleming wanted to use a live version of the song “Burning House of Love” by "X," while 20th Century Fox executive Ralph Sall suggested “Sweet Child o' Mine” by then-unknown band "Guns ‘N Roses", thinking it would be cheaper and a possible hit.

-Fleming liked Sall’s suggestion but didn’t think it was as appropriate.
+According to Bad Dreams writer/director Andrew Fleming on the DVD commentary, the choice of the end title song was the greatest drama in the whole making of this film.
+Fleming wanted to use a live version of the song “Burning House of Love” by X, while 20th Century Fox executive Ralph Sall suggested “Sweet Child o' Mine” by then-unknown band Guns N' Roses, thinking it would be cheaper and a possible hit.
+Fleming liked Sall's suggestion but did not think it was as appropriate.
 Eventually Sall got his way.
 “I think we licensed it for about five cents,” Fleming said.
 “And only weeks after did it actually become a hit.”

-According to Fleming, "Guns ‘N Roses" were also going to do a video that incorporated clips from the movie.
+According to Fleming, Guns N' Roses were also going to do a video that incorporated clips from the movie.
 “They came in and watched it and were stoked by the movie,” Fleming said.
 “But then Axl Rose's girlfriend, Erin Everly, said the song was about her.
 She didn’t want a song about her to have clips from a horror movie in it.
 So she got her way.
 We didn’t get a video, but Ralph was right about the song.”